jhonatan89/ngx-crud-mocks/projects/ngx-crud-mocks/README.md

 ```

 **CrudService** is an abstract injectable with the most common crud methods.
-* save (Can create and update)
+* save(model: any) - (Can create and update.
+If model has an id field this method update information)
-* search
+* search(start: number, limit: number, searchParams?: any)
-* getById
+* getById(id: number)
-* deleteById
+* deleteById(id: number)
-* getNumTotal
+* getNumTotal(searchParams?: any)

 If you have a same structure in your real service (Real means when a service consuming API REST) you can connect and disconnect changing *useClass* value between **yourRealservice or NgxCrudMocksService**.

-Next, you must configure mockaroo api key and mockFormat using setConfig method in the constructor.
+Next, you must configure mockFormat using setCrudMockFormat method in the component's constructor.